Blog

 3. Determine your business model

-The primary way coworking spaces make money is by selling space in the form of hot desks, dedicated desks, meeting and conference room rentals, and private offices
+The primary way coworking spaces make money is by selling space in the form of hot desks, dedicated desks, meeting and conference room rentals, and private offices.
+However, there are a few other coworking revenue models to consider including:

 You don’t need to figure all of your revenue streams out right away.
 However, you should know what the breakdown of your space will be in terms of desk to office to meeting space ratio.
 Today, private offices are in demand.